norman/friendly_id/README.md

 significant help early in its life by Emilio Tagua.
 I'm deeply gratful for the generous contributions over the years from [many volunteers](https://github.com/norman/friendly_id/contributors).

+Lastly, FriendlyId uses [Travis](http://travis-ci.org/) for continuous integration.
+It's an excellent, free service created by a whole bunch of [good people](https://github.com/travis-ci) - if you're not already using it, you should be!

 Copyright (c) 2008-2011 Norman Clarke, released under the MIT license.